uberapplication/foodtrucks/README.md

  for my entire professional career, but it might also be partially due to the lack of visual variation in the clojure syntax.
- - It is necessary learn a moderately large [vocabulary](https://clojure.github.io/clojure/clojure.core-api.html) of basic functions in order to work effectively with the clojure's persistent datastructures - figuring out which basic function to use for a particular task is not easy.
+ - It is necessary learn a moderately large [vocabulary](https://clojure.github.io/clojure/clojure.core-api.html) of basic functions in order to work effectively with the Clojure's persistent datastructures - figuring out which basic function to use for a particular task is not easy.
  - Even [editing](https://cursiveclojure.com/userguide/paredit.html) clojure code the idiomatic way has a learning curve!